This page provides information on the Spanish legal system and a general overview of the country's legal order.

 - Case-law: constituted by two judgments — issued by the Supreme Court or, in the case of certain matters for which jurisdiction is limited to the autonomous community, by the High Court of Justice (Tribunal Superior de Justicia) of that autonomous community — that interpret a rule in the same way.
 If a judge or court diverges from the doctrine established by the Supreme Court, the judgment is not invalidated automatically but rather serves as the basis for an appeal on points of law.
 Notwithstanding, both the Supreme Court and the High Court of Justice in a particular autonomous community may, on substantiated grounds, diverge from the settled case-law and generate new case-law at any time.

 Article 1.2 of the Spanish Civil Code states that ‘provisions that contradict another of higher ranking shall be without legal validity’.
 This means that a hierarchy of norms must by necessity be established.
 To this end, the Spanish Constitution regulates the interrelationship between the various norms and their hierarchical and jurisdictional relationships.

 Under the Constitution, the primacy of norms in Spanish law is as follows:

 - The Constitution.

-- International Treaties.
+- International treaties.

-Institutions responsible for passing legal rules.
+Institutions responsible for the adoption of legal rules

 The decision-making process